 The ancient city-state Ebla, that existed from 2600 to 2240 BC, first engaged in the production of olive oil.
 The trade for oil can be traced back to the commercial mill for non-sacramental oil use, built by the tribal confederation in 13th century BC during the period of exodus from Egypt.

-Methods of olive oil extraction
+Olive oil extraction

 Olive oil is extracted from olives through mechanical or chemical means.
 The green olives produce a somewhat bitter form of oil, whereas black olive – as fully ripe they are – produce extra virgin olive oil.
 Overripe olives can result in rancid variety making it necessary to make sure the olive are not overripe or rotten.